 When it gets dark at night, people continue to stay up and expose themselves to screens, which give blue light, which tricks the brain into thinking its still daytime.

 There are also other factors that can contribute to sleep problems including:

 - Stress: We live in a stressful society, which leads many people to worry at bedtime, either stressing about the day that just passed, or about the next day.

 - Normal aging: People tend to sleep less and sleep lighter as they grow older.
 As we age, our ability to sleep diminishes, but our need for sleep stays the same.
 Furthermore, as people get older, they tend to need to go use the washroom in the middle of the night, which an impair sleep.

-- Medical problems: Many different medical conditions can affect our sleep, and in particular there are sleep disorders such as restless legs syndrome, obstructive sleep apnea.
+- Medical problems: Many different medical conditions can affect our sleep, and in particular there are sleep disorders such as restless legs syndrome, obstructive sleep apnea and others.

 The “Stimulus Control” Method is a simple, yet very powerful technique that has been shown effective for helping with sleep (Morin, 1987).
 Because there are only five steps in this method this is a good basic strategy to start with.

 - Go to bed only when you feel sleepy, no matter how late the hour.

 - Use your bed only for sleeping.